yast/yast-installation/doc/control-file.md

 -   Partitioning

-    This is to customize disk usage, including minimum and maximum useful size of the root filesystem, what filesytem type to use, whether or not to use LVM and encryption, and what subvolumes to create if Btrfs is used on the root filesystem.
+    This is to customize disk usage, including minimum and maximum useful size of the root filesystem, what filesystem type to use, whether or not to use LVM and encryption, and what subvolumes to create if Btrfs is used on the root filesystem.